Takin' Back My Love

-"Takin' Back My Love" is a song by Spanish singer and songwriter Enrique Iglesias featuring American singer Ciara.
-It is the second single from his English greatest hits album Greatest Hits.
+"Takin' Back My Love" is a song by Spanish singer Enrique Iglesias featuring American singer Ciara.
+It was released as the second single from his English greatest hits album Greatest Hits (2008).
 The song was produced by RedOne who was a co-writer of the song alongside Iglesias and Frankie Storm.

-The original version of the song features R&B singer Ciara and was released internationally.
-A second version which features pop singer Sarah Connor in place of Ciara was released in Germany, the Netherlands, Switzerland, Austria, Poland and other parts of central Europe.
-In France, the song was re-recorded with the French R&B singer Tyssem singing her portion of the song in French and re-titled "Takin' Back My Love (Sans l'ombre d'un remord)".
+The original version of the song features Ciara and was released internationally.
+A second version which features German singer Sarah Connor in place of Ciara was released in Germany, the Netherlands, Switzerland, Austria, Poland and other parts of Central Europe.
+In France, the song was re-recorded with French R&B Tyssem singing her portion of the song in French and retitled "Takin' Back My Love (Sans l'ombre d'un remord)".

 Release and promotion

 Iglesias first performed the song in on the French TV show Star Academy as a duet with one of the contestants, Gaultier.
 The performance was enthusiastically received by the show's audience and the judges who gave the pair a standing ovation.
 This performance propelled the Ciara version of the song debut at #3 in France.

 Iglesias and Ciara both performed the single for the first time at the 2009 Pro Bowl Half-time Show in Hawaii.

-Due to studio commitments Ciara had to pull out of promotion for the single and Australian singer Gabriella Cilmi was asked to lend her vocals to most of the European promo.
-So far they have performed the song on the Dutch TV show Life & Cooking, The Paul O'Grady Show, Loose Women and The Alan Titchmarsh Show in the United Kingdom as well as the Meteor Music Awards in Ireland.
+Due to studio commitments, Ciara had to pull out of promotion for the single and Australian singer Gabriella Cilmi was asked to lend her vocals to most of the European promo.
+They performed the song on the Dutch TV show Life & Cooking, The Paul O'Grady Show, Loose Women and The Alan Titchmarsh Show in the United Kingdom as well as the Meteor Music Awards in Ireland.

-Iglesias has performed the song with Sarah Connor on the German show "Nur die Liebe zählt".
+Iglesias performed the song with Connor on the German show "Nur die Liebe zählt".

 Ciara performed the single alone in London, as a part of her set during the European leg of Britney Spears' worldwide tour The Circus Starring Britney Spears.

 Iglesias and Ciara both performed the single for the second time together in London, at the 2009 Capital FM Summertime Ball.